NethServer/docs/administrator-manual/en/web_proxy.rst

 * reduce bandwidth usage by caching the pages you visit

-The proxy supports the following modes:
+The proxy can be enabled only on green and blue zones.
+Supported modes are:

 * Manual: all clients must be configured manually
 * Authenticated users must enter a user name and password in order to navigate